LopezBanos/LopezBanos.github.io/_posts/2023-12-11-PlanetPythonAPI.md

   - API
 ---
 # What is Planet Python API?
-Planet Python API allows a user to access satellites data, work with it and code data pipelines.
-I found it quite interesting if you want to download a large set of images according to some fixed criteria which is a common task when working with satellites data.
+Planet Python API allows a user to access satellite data, work with it and code data pipelines.
+I found it quite interesting if you want to download a large set of images according to some fixed criteria which is a common task when working with satellite data.
 There is also a command line interface (CLI) to work with it, but it does not have the power a programming language has.
 <br><br>
-Planet Python API has two different approaches in its examples which correspond with different versions (or style) of planet, the _old-style_ and the _new-style_.
-Long story short, new style use python functions to define the filters.
+Planet Python API has two different approaches in its examples which correspond with different versions (or styles) of planet, the _old-style_ and the _new-style_.
+Long story short, the new style uses python functions to define the filters.
 ```python
     product         = [order_request.product(item_ids, bundle, item_type)]